Suleyman Kerimov: French tax evasion case

-U.S. sanctions
+Sanctions

 In April 2018, the United States imposed sanctions on Kerimov and 23 other Russian nationals.

-Kerimov is one of many Russian "oligarchs" named in the Countering America's Adversaries Through Sanctions Act, CAATSA, signed into law by President Donald Trump in 2017.
+Kerimov is one of many Russian oligarchs named in the Countering America's Adversaries Through Sanctions Act, CAATSA, signed into law by President Donald Trump in 2017.
+Also sanctioned by the UK government on 15 March 2022 in relation to the Russo-Ukrainian War.

 Political career

 From 1999 to 2003, Kerimov was a member of the State Duma of the 3rd Convocation, the lower house of the Federal Assembly of Russia, as well as a member of the State Duma Committee for Security.
 From 2003 to 2007, while continuing his role on the Committee for Security, he was also a member of the 4th Convocation and Deputy Chairman of the State Duma Committee for Physical Education, Sports and Youth.
 He first gained a seat in parliament with the Liberal Democratic Party, led by Vladimir Zhirinovsky.

 Since 2008, Kerimov has served as a member of the Federation Council of the Federation Assembly of the Russian Federation – the upper house of the Federation Assembly— and represents the Republic of Dagestan.
-In response to the Russian parliament’s passage of a bill prohibiting government officials from holding foreign-issued securities and bank accounts abroad, Kerimov transferred his assets to the Suleyman Kerimov Foundation, a charity registered in Switzerland, in May 2013.
+In response to the Russian parliament's passage of a bill prohibiting government officials from holding foreign-issued securities and bank accounts abroad, Kerimov transferred his assets to the trusts controlled by Suleyman Kerimov Foundation, a charity registered in Switzerland, in May 2013.
 This way, he retained both his position in the Federation Council and beneficiary rights to his business assets.
+Later, Kerimov's son Said became the sole beneficiary of the said trusts.
 Suleiman Kerimov was re-elected to the Federation Council in September 2016.

+Conflict with Ramzan Kadyrov

+In October 2024, the Chechen strongman Ramzan Kadyrov said he was ready to formally declare a blood feud against Kerimov and two Russian State Duma members who he said were planning to order his assassination.
+In a post on Telegram on Wednesday evening, October 9, Kadyrov said he had held a meeting with commanders and heads of Chechnya's security forces.
+Along with the post, he also posted a nine-minute video with excerpts from the meeting, in which he speaks mostly in Chechen.

+As TASS reports, Kadyrov mentioned Kerimov and State Duma deputies Bekkhan Barakhoev and Rizvan Kurbanov "in the context of the incident in the Wildberries office."
+At the same time, in the video, Kadyrov speaks part of the text in Russian.
+In his speech, you can indeed hear the names of Kerimov and two deputies, but at this point the head of Chechnya is no longer talking about Wildberries.

+Sergey Melikov, Putin-appointed head of Dagestan, supported Kerimov, claiming that the latter 'can count on the support of the Dagestani people'.